How to Get Car Insurance After Bankruptcy

 Prior Policy Information

 Your most recent insurer's name and coverage limits.
-A lapse in coverage during or after the bankruptcy process compounds the rate impact — document the timeline accurately.
-Drivers who've had gaps should also review MoneyGeek's guide to car insurance with no credit history for context on how insurers treat thin or disrupted coverage histories.
+A lapse in coverage during or after the bankruptcy process compounds the rate impact.
+Document the timeline accurately.
+Insurers treat car insurance with no credit history and disrupted coverage histories similarly, so drivers with gaps pay a compounded rate impact.

 find icon